omiinaya/MMZ1-Trainer/README.md

 ## Purpose

-* This trainer was made for learning purposes only.
+* This trainer was made for education purposes only.
 * I used this project to learn the basics of memory manipulation and introduce myself to concepts necessary for reverse-engineering.
 * The code is probably trash and I will not be updating it if/when it breaks.